speshori/Team-Project-1---IS-601/Gitusage.md

 ## Automated Testing
 Automation Testing is the process of using the assistance of tools, scripts, and software to perform test cases by repeating pre-defined actions.
 Test Automation focuses on replacing manual human activity with systems or devices that enhance efficiency.

+## Continuous Integration
+Continuous Integration is a software development practice in which you build and test software every time a developer pushes code to the application.
+One technical advantage of continuous integration and continuous delivery is that it allows you to integrate small pieces of code at one time.